RichardEKnowles/TwitterCodeChallenge/README.md

 - [ ] Use [NetworkCallbacks] for apps that target API 29+.
 Also listen for connectivity to retry call failed
 - [ ] Make the UI even prettier

-* Planning to spend another hour or two to finish these 2 items.
+Note: *Planning to spend another hour or two to finish these 2 items.